picocms/Pico/in-depth/nginx.md

 }
 ```

 Let's break down this example.
 The first line, `listen 80` tells Nginx to listen on port 80 for incoming connections.
 This is the default port used by web traffic, and what you'll want to use 99% of the time.  `server_name` is where you specify what domain name or names match this configuration.
 You'll likely want to include your domain both with and without the `www.` subdomain.  `root` lets you specify the Document Root for this site.
 This is usually going to be where you've installed Pico, but ultimately it depends on your configuration.  `index index.php` tells Nginx that your site's index file will be called `index.php`.
-This is necessary for Pico, however you can use something like `index index.html index.htm index.php` if you'd like Nginx to also search for a non-Pico html index file.
+This is necessary for Pico, however you can use something like `index index.html index.php` if you'd like Nginx to also search for a non-Pico HTML index file.

 We'd highly recommend you consider securing your website using HTTPS.
 Using HTTPS will provide your users with extra protection, and prevent third parties from being able to snoop on their web traffic.
 Unfortunately, configuring SSL is out of the scope of this document, but we'd be happy to point you in the right direction.
-For an easy to set up SSL Certificate, you can check out [Let's Encrypt](https://letsencrypt.org/) and [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-14-04).
-For more general information, see Nginx's own [configuring HTTPS servers](http://nginx.org/en/docs/http/configuring_https_servers.html).
+For an easy to set up SSL certificate, you can check out [Let's Encrypt](https://letsencrypt.org/) and [this tutorial](https://www.digitalocean.com/community/tutorials/how-to-secure-nginx-with-let-s-encrypt-on-ubuntu-14-04).
+For more general information, see Nginx's own documentation about [configuring HTTPS servers](http://nginx.org/en/docs/http/configuring_https_servers.html).

 Below we'll add a few more sections to this server configuration.
-All of the following examples should be placed **inside** the server block, before the closing `}`
+All of the following examples should be placed **inside** the server block, before the closing `}`.

 ## Denying Access to Pico's Internal Files

-One of the important features provided by Pico's `.htaccess` is the denial of access to some of Pico's directories.
+One of the important features provided by Pico's `.htaccess` file is the denial of access to some of Pico's internal files and directories.
 There are two simple reasons for this, added security, and ease-of-use.
-We don't want anyone snooping around and reading files they shouldn't be (like our Pico `config.php`), and we also don't really want people navigating to our raw markdown files.
+We don't want anyone snooping around and reading files they shouldn't be (like your `config/config.php`), and we also don't really want people navigating to raw markdown files.

 You should always use the following rule in the Nginx config of your Pico site: